-From this list, this evaluation selects two distinct implementation stages, namely the national announcement (stage 2 in the above table) and the publication of the national legal framework (stage 3 of the above table).
+From this list, this evaluation selects two distinct implementation stages, namely the national announcement (stage 2 in the above table) and the publication of the national legal framework (stage 3 of the above table.).

-The evaluation aims to pick up the impact of the reforms in two different ways.
+This evaluation aims to pick up the impact of the reforms in two different ways.
 First, there might be a temporary impact on banks' willingness to extend new lending to SMEs.
-Accordingly, the evaluation draws on the growth rate of SME lending to capture changes in the outstanding levels of SME financing.
+Accordingly, this evaluation draws on the growth rate of SME lending to capture changes in the outstanding levels of SME financing.
 To map the temporary impact into the estimation framework, the evaluation uses a set of on/off dummy variables that individually assume the value of one for one particular period in the post-reform period, and zero otherwise.
 For each on/off dummy variable, this analysis estimates a specific coefficient.
-The estimation approach allows the effect to evolve over time--e.g. fade out, or gain in strength over the post-reform period.
-The analysis also considers the sum of all on-off estimates to assess whether there was a significant effect of the reform.
+It hereby allows the effect to evolve over time--e.g. fade out, or gain in strength over the post-reform period.
+Apart from the individual coefficient estimates, this evaluation considers the sum of all on-off estimates to assess whether there was a significant effect of the reform.
 Figure 2 illustrates this temporary impact of reforms for EU countries with individual dots for each on-off dummy.
 A red dot refers to the national announcement, a blue dot to the legal framework.